Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 Mr. Trump has badly lagged behind Ms. Harris in fundraising since she entered the race – his campaign raised just over half the amount of money she did over the past three months, new FEC reports show.
 Her overall campaign staff is about three times the size of his.
 Mr. Trump’s own field operation is significantly smaller than it was when he lost a high-turnout race in 2020, though it’s much larger than the ragtag 2016 operation that delivered him the White House.

-Mr. Trump’s team admits that their campaign is smaller than last time around, though they say this is intentional. ”We have a smaller paid staff than we did in 2020,” one senior Trump campaign staffer says.
+Mr. Trump’s team admits that its campaign is smaller than last time around, though they say this is intentional. ”We have a smaller paid staff than we did in 2020,” one senior Trump campaign staffer says.
 “That’s by design – 2020 was this massive, bloated operation.”

 The campaign has put a much higher emphasis on identifying and targeting lower-propensity voters, looking to turn out the people least likely to vote, rather than focusing on the overall number of door-knocks.
-Trump campaign co-Manager Chris LaCivita told donors in May that the campaign was focusing on “quality over quantity” in its field operations, according to the Washington Post.
+Trump campaign co-manager Chris LaCivita told donors in May that the campaign was focusing on “quality over quantity” in its field operations, according to The Washington Post.

 Some swing-state chairmen and strategists say the smaller field program won’t be a liability.